sachingupta63/Teacher-Attendance-App/README.md

-This is a Teacher Attendancw App
+This is a Teacher Attendance App